crackedKitten/botnet-server-and-victim/README.md

 mh123hack
 litecoin: LaLRA68RC6EdUdFFxtbkgzvmTSKRyFZndk

-I want to thank ( O shit waddup ) from hacflag for making a video tutorial for the botnet. https://hackflag.org/forum/member.php?action=profile&uid=5209
+I want to thank ( O shit waddup ) from hackflag for making a video tutorial for the botnet. https://hackflag.org/forum/member.php?action=profile&uid=5209

 if you want your hacker name here donate or make the botnet famous.